Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Preliminaries

 where $\mathcal{W}$ is the probability simplex.
 The deterministic MGDA and its variants such as PCGrad and CAGrad have been well studied, but their stochastic counterparts have not been understood well.

-\textbf{Stochastic MOO algorithms.} SMG~\cite{liu2021stochastic} is the first stochastic variant of MGDA by replacing the full gradient $G(\theta)$ in \cref{DMGDA} by its stochastic gradient $G(\theta;\xi)$, and updates the model parameters $\theta$ along the direction given by
+\textbf{Stochastic MOO algorithms.} SMG~\citep{liu2021stochastic} is the first stochastic variant of MGDA by replacing the full gradient $G(\theta)$ in \cref{DMGDA} by its stochastic gradient $G(\theta;\xi):=(g_1(\theta;\xi),...,g_K(\theta;\xi))$, and updates the model parameters $\theta$ along the direction given by

 However, this direct replacement can introduce {\bf biased} multi-gradient estimation, and hence SMG required to increase the batch sizes linearly with the iteration number.
-To address this limitation, \cite{fernando2023mitigating} proposed MoCo by introducing an additional tracking variable $y_{t,i}$ as the stochastic estimate of the gradient $\nabla L_i(\theta)$, which is iteratively updated via
+To address this limitation, \citep{fernando2023mitigating} proposed MoCo by introducing an additional tracking variable $y_{t,i}$ as the stochastic estimate of the gradient $\nabla L_i(\theta)$, which is iteratively updated via

-where $\beta_t$ is the step size and $\proj_{\mathcal{Y}_i}$ denotes the projection on a bounded set $\mathcal{Y}_i=\{y\in\mathbb{R}^K|\|y\|\leq C_{y,i}\}$ for some constant $C_{y,i}$.
+where $\beta_t$ is the step size, $\proj_{\mathcal{Y}_i}$ denotes the projection on a bounded set $\mathcal{Y}_i=\{y\in\mathbb{R}^m|\|y\|\leq C_{y,i}\}$ for some constant $C_{y,i}$, and $h_{t,i}$ denotes stochastic estimator of $\nabla L_i(\theta)$ at t-th iteration.
 Then, MoCo was shown to achieve an asymptotically unbiased multi-gradient, but with a relatively strong assumption that the number $T$ of iterations is much larger than the number $K$ of objectives.
 Thus, it is important but still challenging to develop provable and easy-to-implement stochastic MOO algorithms with mild assumptions.